xenophile127/Legend-of-the-Mana-Sword/docs/gallery.md

 # Gallery

-Legend of the Mana Sword has many graphical enhancements while staying true to the original graphics.
+Legend of the Mana Sword has many visual enhancements while staying true to the original graphics.

 | Unmodified Final Fantasy Adventure | LotMS (Amanda) | LotMS (Duke) |
 | ---------------------------------- | -------------- | ------------ |